GlowiLink/GlowiLink-SL/README.md

 ### 💳 5.
 PAYMENTS & SUBSCRIPTIONS
 We believe in full transparency regarding your finances:
-* **Non-Refundable:** All payments for Premium features are final, except as required by law or the Google Play Refund Policy.
-We do not offer refunds for any purchases.
+* **Final Sale:** All transactions are processed by Google Play.
+GlowiLink has no access to your payment methods or the ability to issue direct refunds.
+Users must resolve all billing disputes or refund requests through the Google Play Store interface.
 * **No Auto-Renew:** Premium subscriptions are **NOT** automatically renewed.
 We will never surprise-charge your card.
 * **Manual Renewal:** To maintain premium access, users must manually initiate a new payment once their current subscription period expires.